-Bachelor of Science in Nursing: RN to BSN
+RN to BSN: Bachelor of Science in Nursing

-The UW Bothell Bachelor of Science; RN to BSN program is for graduating, new and experienced registered nurses licensed in Washington State who have completed an Associate Degree in Nursing or a nursing diploma, and are ready to advance their nursing education.
+Providing RN to BSN education since 1992, the UW Bothell Bachelor of Science in Nursing degree program is designed for graduating, new and experienced Registered Nurses licensed in Washington State who have completed an Associate Degree in Nursing or a Nursing Diploma, and are ready to advance their nursing education.

 Students in the program benefit by working with community partners, developing their critical thinking abilities in an interdisciplinary setting with faculty actively engaged in academic scholarship and who are committed to addressing the barriers and challenges of providing quality health care to all segments of society.